eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 ## Meetecho

-[Meetecho](https://www.meetecho.com/) is used for the kickoff and closing sessions of the Hackathon.
+{{MEETECHO}} is used for the kickoff and closing sessions of the Hackathon.
 This provides many capabilities, including the following:

 * allows participants to join Hackathon sessions in person or remotely
 * validate registration of participants at time of joining Hackathon sessions